 Here's a photo essay by Phil Bowen about a Valentine print ...

 Betsy Bowen StudioGrand Marais, MN - Hours & Special Events

 Open daily mid-May through mid-October.

 Betsy Bowen Studio is the best place to find rare and exclusive woodcuts by Betsy, signed books, original calendars, cards, local pottery and lots more.

 We are also the home of Stephan Hoglund Borderlands Gallery, where you will find art jewelry made from local gemstones, as well as portrait and wedding photography.

-Watch for The Lost Forest, by Phyllis Root, illustrations by Betsy, coming in the spring of 2019.
+Watch for The Lost Forest, by Phyllis Root, illustrations by Betsy, coming in April 2019.
 University of Minnesota Press.

 Congratulations to One North Star, Winner of the Northeastern Minnesota Book Award for Children's Literature as well as winner of the 2017 Riverby Award, given by the John Burroughs Association for exceptional natural history writing for young readers.
 Hamline University's online journal, Bookology spoke with Betsy, Phyllis Root and Beckie Prange, about their collaboration on the award-winning children's book.